Call4Cloud | MMP-C | Autopilot | Device Preparation

 Testing it

-Of course, we need to be sure everything works like expected.
-The first time you will log in, you will notice the network drives are created and present but in a disconnected state.
+Of course, we need to be sure everything works as expected.
+The first time you log in, you will notice the network drives are created and present but disconnected.

 They are disconnected because you still need to open the Sharepoint site.
 I really hoped/thought that this wasn’t necessary anymore with an Azure Ad Joined device.

-I am testing this on an Azure Ad Joined compliant device, so there will be an SSO to the SharePoint site but if you want the drive letters to work, you will need to open the Sharepoint Site in Internet explorer once in a while.
+I am testing this on an Azure Ad Joined compliant device, so there will be an SSO to the SharePoint site.
+However, if you want the drive letters to work, you will need to open the SharePoint site in Internet Explorer once in a while.

-I have created an additional PowerShell script that makes sure the SharePoint site is opened in Internet Explorer when the user logs in.
+I have created an additional PowerShell script that ensures the SharePoint site is opened in Internet Explorer when the user logs in.

 $WshShell = New-Object -comObject WScript.Shell